apache/apisix/docs/en/latest/plugins/limit-req.md

 The following example demonstrates how to configure `burst` to allow overrun of the rate limiting threshold by the configured value and achieve request throttling.
 You will also see a comparison against when throttling is not implemented.

-Create a Route with `limit-req` plugin that allows for 1 QPS per remote address, with a `burst` of 1 to allow for 1 request exceeding the `rate` to be delayed for processing:
+Create a Route with `limit-req` Plugin that allows for 1 QPS per remote address, with a `burst` of 1 to allow for 1 request exceeding the `rate` to be delayed for processing:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT \